 The transitional period in which a medicinal cannabis product that has already been imported into New Zealand may continue to be imported without a product assessment has been extended to 31 March 2021.
 This change is to ensure patients will have continued access to existing medicinal cannabis products while the product assessment is being completed.
 The Medicinal Cannabis Agency strongly recommends product assessment applications are submitted by 30 November 2020 to ensure the assessment is completed before the transitional period expires in March 2021.

 The Misuse of Drugs (Medicinal Cannabis) Regulations 2019 reclassified cannabidiol (CBD) products from a controlled drug to a prescription medicine.
-This change was intended to provide an easier pathway for licensing CBD products.
+This change was intended to provide an easier pathway for licencing CBD products.
 In practice, however, the reclassification of CBD products means there are two separate medicinal cannabis regimes and they can sometimes run out of sync with each other.
 This is one area we expect will be modified upon review.

 Another issue is that there are some operational procedures that do not align with the regulations.
 For example, there is a gap in the regulations relating to pesticides.
 Cannabis products may only be treated with a pesticide registered under the Agricultural Compounds and Veterinary Medicines Act 1997 for use on cannabis.
 However, there are currently no pesticides that have been approved for that use, which creates problems for applicants.